 If the technology keeps developing at the current rate of progress, in 50 years or 500 years, VR will be identical to reality.
 A user could engage themselves in a virtual game that would be completely simulated, and at some point, the gamer would find it hard to differentiate reality from fiction.
 The gamer could engage themselves entirely in an unreal reality that they do not determine, not realizing that they are nothing but a simple character in someone else’s simulation.

 Who Would Create the Simulation?

-Nick Bostrom suggested that maybe an advanced civilization chose to run their “ancestor simulations.”
+Nick Bostrom suggested that maybe an advanced civilization chose to run “Ancestor Simulations.”
 These are simulations that are identical to reality.
-These are essentially simulations to simulate human ancestors that are indistinguishable from reality.
+Essentially, these simulations create programmed human ancestors that live in a simulation indistinguishable from reality.
 It is possible to run infinite numbers of simulated realities.
-This is not a distant thing that you examine.
-Deep reinforcement learning aims to instruct an Artificial neural network to upgrade itself in a simulation.
+Our ability to create these simulations is not as far off as you’d imagine.
+Deep reinforcement learning aims to teach an artificial neural network to upgrade itself inside a simulation.